Skip to main content

-Window film franchise sits at the intersection of automotive aftermarket, home-improvement services, and commercial building economics — a multi-billion-dollar market where the structural economics favor operator-built shops with wholesale supplier relationships.
+Window film franchising sits at the intersection of automotive aftermarket, home-improvement services, and commercial building economics — a multi-billion-dollar market where the structural economics favor operator-built shops with wholesale supplier relationships.
 This guide is the complete operator’s reference: market size, unit economics, FDD terms, financing paths, training, build-out timelines, competitor comparisons, and the specific reasons multi-decade operators choose Polar Tint over the alternatives.

 Unit economics — why franchise math works